Isopach/isopach.github.io/_posts/2020-01-17-XHR-CSRF-PoC.md

 This is just some sample code for when creating an XHR CSRF PoC.
 It is used for my self learning purposes and work sometimes.

+You can use it for JSON CSRF too.

 ```html